-Steven Joseph Brault...Is a 2010 graduate of Grossmont High School in El Cajon, CA, where he played four years of baseball and two years of football...Current teammate Joe Musgrove also attended the same high school...Attended Regis University in Denver, CO, where he was a three-year starter as both a pitcher and outfielder...Was named a third-team All-American by the National Collegiate Baseball Writers Association in 2013, becoming the first student-athlete in Rocky Mountain Athletic Conference baseball history to be named a first-team All-RMAC at two positions...Sang the National Anthem prior to games at PNC Park on 6/19/18 vs. Milwaukee and 9/8/19 vs. St. Louis...Co-hosts a podcast with teammate Trevor Williams (@PodcastIMHO)...Hosted training clinics in New Zealand for some of the country's aspiring young players during the 2018 offseason...Over two weeks this offseason, Steven recorded a major album featuring some of the top session musicians in music.
-The Broadway-themed album entitled "A Pitch At Broadway" includes songs from Hamilton, Wicked and Phantom Of The Opera.
-Steven performed all the lead vocals on the album, which is scheduled to be released around Opening Day 2020.
+Steven Joseph Brault...Is a 2010 graduate of Grossmont High School in El Cajon, CA, where he played four years of baseball and two years of football...Former teammate Joe Musgrove also attended the same high school...Attended Regis University in Denver, CO, where he was a three-year starter as both a pitcher and outfielder...Was named a third team All-American by the National Collegiate Baseball Writers Association in 2013, becoming the first student-athlete in Rocky Mountain Athletic Conference baseball history to be named a first-team All-RMAC at two positions...Sang the National Anthem prior to games at PNC Park on 6/19/18 vs. Milwaukee and 9/8/19 vs. St. Louis...Hosted training clinics in New Zealand for some of the country’s aspiring young players during the 2018 offseason...Recorded a major album featuring some of the top session musicians in music during the 2019 offseason.
+The Broadway-themed album entitled “A Pitch At Broadway” includes songs from Hamilton, Wicked and Phantom Of The Opera.
+Steven performed all the lead vocals on the album, which was released around Opening Day 2020...
+Performed “Music of the Night” from Phantom of the Opera and “Seasons of Love” from Rent in front of the Grammy Award-winning Pittsburgh Symphony in February 2020.

 Set career highs in starts, innings pitched and strikeouts...Went 3-5 with a 4.99 ERA (95.2ip/53er) in his 19 starts and 1-1 with a 6.11 ERA (17.2ip/12er) in six relief appearances...Was a member of the Opening Day roster for the second straight season...Made his first appearance in game three and suffered the loss in relief (1.2ip/1er)...Singled as a pinch hitter and pitched 3.0 innings of relief (4r) on 4/8 at Chicago...Did not pitch again before being optioned to Triple-A Indianapolis two weeks later on 4/22...Was recalled the next day when Nick Burdi went on the injured list...Gave up three runs in 2.0ip on 4/24 vs. Arizona - his first appearance in 15 days...Pitched 2.0 innings of scoreless relief on 4/30 at Texas...Made his first start of the season on 5/7 vs. Texas (4.0ip/2er)...Pitched a career-high 5.2 innings of relief on 5/24 vs. Los Angeles (NL) - the longest relief stint by a Pittsburgh pitcher since Kris Johnson went 6.0ip on 8/18/13 vs. Arizona...
 Tossed 5.1 scoreless innings and won his second decision on 5/29 at Cincinnati...Pitched 6.0 scoreless innings and went 2-for-4 with a double at the plate while winning an 11-0 decision on 6/14 at Miami...Posted a 2.52 ERA in June...Pinch ran and scored the winning run in the seventh inning of a 2-1 victory vs. San Diego on 6/21...Singled as a pinch hitter in back-to-back games on 7/1-2 vs. Chicago...Prior to Brault doing so, the last pitcher to collect a hit as a pinch hitter in consecutive team games was Milwaukee's Brooks Kieschnick (former position player turned pitcher) on July 15-16, 2004...Don Larsen was the last everyday pitcher to do so; with the Kansas City Athletics on May 21-22, 1961...Left his start on 7/5 vs. Milwaukee in the fifth inning with left shoulder discomfort...Was placed on the 10-day injured list on 7/6 with a left shoulder strain...Made one rehab start with Indianapolis on 8/1; threw 76 pitches and gave up five walks, three hits and two runs in 4.0ip...Was recalled from rehab and reinstated from injured list on 8/6...Retired the first 12 Milwaukee batters he faced and gave up two runs in 5.1ip while receiving a no-decision on 8/6...Had a seven-game hitting streak between 6/14 and 8/6 (8-for-10); the first Pirates pitcher with a seven-game streak in one season since Rick Rhoden hit safely in 10 straight in 1984...Flied out as a pinch hitter on 8/19 vs. Washington...Pinch ran and scored a run on 8/20 vs. Washington...Flied out as a pinch hitter on 8/24 vs. Cincinnati...Connected off Jesus Tinoco for first Major League home run on 9/1 at Colorado...Gave up five home runs (tied club record) and 10 runs in 2.2ip on 9/13 at Chicago; the first starting pitcher in the Live Ball Era to allow 10 earned runs and five home runs in a start of 3.0 innings or less...Struck out a career-high 10 batters in his final start on 9/26 vs. Cincinnati (5.0ip/4er)...Grounded out as a pinch hitter on 9/28 vs. Cincinnati...Went 14-for-42 (.333) with a double, homer and two RBI as a batter; went 4-for-8 as a pinch hitter.